-Even if not for themselves at first, addicted or traumatized spouses would do well to seek healing and recovery for the sake of their children.
+Even if not for themselves at first, addicted spouses or traumatized spouses would do well to seek healing and recovery for the sake of their children.
 Good fruit (happy and well-adjusted children) comes from a good tree (emotionally healthy parents).

 Since children are not born with a clear sense of self, they discover it-and it is molded-through the influence of those who are most important to them.
-Children come to trust their parents' values and their love; then feeling personally secure, blossom and mature.
+Children come to trust their parents' values and their love.
+When children are feeling personally secure, they blossom and mature in healthy ways.

-Parents who are unified by their shared relationship with God encourage each child to nurture that relationship.
-Children become more confident in their understanding of what is right and wrong, kind and mean-spirited, selfish and selfless, respectful and disrespectful.
+Parents who are unified by their shared relationship with God encourage each child to nurture their own relationship with God.
+Children become more confident in their understanding of what is right and wrong, kind and meanspirited, selfless and selfish, respectful and disrespectful.